cpfaff/Open-Science-Thesis/README.md

 The open_science_thesis latex class is based on several fine LaTeX packages and serves you a nice and clean user interface to handle most of your typesetting requirements.
-You can handle linespacing, justification and various other paramters globally by class options.
+You can handle line spacing, justification and various other parameters globally by class options.
 Additionally there are a handful of commands that you can use in your preamble to set content, control the color or size of literally any element in your document.